mryhryki/simple-encryption/README.md

 1. Fork this repository.
 2. Install [Node.js](https://nodejs.org/).
 3. Edit source code.
+4. Install dependencies by `npm install`.
-4. Run test by `npm test`.
+5. Run test by `npm test`.
-5. Push to GitHub and create Pull Request, so CI will run tests.
+6. Push to GitHub and create Pull Request, so CI will run tests.

 ## Release